preesm/preesm.github.io/_tutos/17-simsdp.md

 permalink: /tutos/simsdp/
 toc: true
 ---

-In this tutorial, you will learn how to use the Simulator for Science Data Processor (SimSDP) to deploy a dataflow application on a heterogeneous multi-Node multicore architecture.
+In this tutorial, you will learn how to use the Simulator for Science Data Processor (SimSDP) to deploy a dataflow application on a heterogeneous multi-node multicore architecture.

 The following topics are covered in this tutorial: